 The temperature has a major effect on plant processes.

-Temperature can be easily regulated in indoor gardens, but this becomes more difficult with outdoor hydroponics gardens if not in a greenhouse.
+Temperature can be easily regulated in indoor gardens, but this becomes more difficult with outdoor hydroponic gardens if not in a greenhouse.
 You can try using a shade clothe if plants are receiving too much sun.

 Too much Nitrogen